What reports do you look at in Google Search Console?

 The Index Status feature shows insights about your site’s URLs that Google has indexed over the past year.

-You can use the Index Status report to determine if there is index bloat.
+You can use the Index Status report to determine if there is an index bloat.
 By pairing the data from Google Search Console to Google Analytics, webmasters can find out if they are the unfortunate receivers of index bloat.

-You want to see if the number of pages in the Index Status Report match the number of landing pages receiving organic traffic in Google Analytics.
+You want to see if the number of pages in the Index Status Report matches the number of landing pages receiving organic traffic in Google Analytics.
 If they don’t match, it most likely means a small fraction of your indexed pages are receiving traffic.

 In the near future, we may see this roll into the Index Coverage report.